Pranavsk200/Lip-reading-project/README.md

 The objective of this machine learning project is to develop a real-time system that can accurately detect spoken words from video inputs even in the absence of audio, thereby ensuring its reliability.

+# Technologies Used

+ Markup : * Bullet list